 How Do Google Dorks Work? 🔗︎

-For instance, a user searching for information related to private universities in the United States could type Harvard AND Stanford into Google to only return search results that contain both keywords.
+For instance, a user searching for information related to private universities in the United States could type Harvard AND Stanford into Google to return only search results that contain both keywords.
 Note that Google dorks are case-sensitive, so typing Harvard and Stanford would not generate the same results.
 While this is a very simple Google dorking technique, there are many more that allow users to modify search results in more profound ways.

 Many of these techniques are useful on their own.
 Still, much of their utility is derived from the user’s ability to combine them to return very specific results from Google.

-By using these Operators in combination with each other (and the many others that exist), users can target specific information more easily.
+By using these operators in combination with each other (and the many others that exist), users can target specific information more easily.

-The site: Operator allows us to perform a Google search that will only return results that are hosted on the designated site.
+The site: operator allows us to perform a Google search that will only return results that are hosted on the designated site.
 For instance, Harvard site:Wikipedia.org will only return search results related to the keyword Harvard from Wikipedia.org.

-The – (minus) Operator allows the user to exclude specific results from their search.
-By combining these two Operators, we can create the search Harvard -site:Wikipedia.org, which will return search results from Google while excluding any results from Wikipedia.
-As you become more proficient with each Operator, you will also find more ways to combine these Operators to find useful information regarding your investigations.
+The – (minus) operator allows the user to exclude specific results from their search.
+By combining these two operators we can create the search Harvard -site:Wikipedia.org, which will return search results from Google while excluding any results from Wikipedia.
+As you become more proficient with each operator, you will also find more ways to combine them to find useful information regarding your investigations.

-Who Can Use Google Dorking? 🔗︎
+How Can You Use Google Dorking in Your Investigations? 🔗︎

-Investigators have been turning to the internet, search engines, and social media for years to find information that might prove helpful, but Google dorking techniques can take your OSINT information gathering to a new level!
+Investigators have been turning to the internet, search engines, and social media for years to find information that might prove helpful, but Google dorking techniques can take your OSINT information gathering to a new level.